JaronMink/JaronMink.github.io/apply.md

 <h3>Current ASU Masters and Undergraduates</h3>
-Master's and Undergraduate students interested in leading or working on publishable research are welcome to apply.
-We strongly prefer to bring students into the group early in their program so that there's a possibility of a long-term collaboration if the fit is right.
-Research will often require you to commit to a project for at least 6 months (after hearing about the project, of course).
+We’re always happy to connect with students who are interested in leading or collaborating on publishable research.
+We prefer to bring students into the group early in their program so there's a possibility of a long-term collaboration if the fit is right.
+These projects often take around 1–2 years from start to publication, so once you’ve had a chance to learn about the project and decide it’s the right match, we ask for a minimum commitment of about 6 months to ensure you can make a meaningful contribution.

 <!--
 If you're a current ASU student and are interested in research during your degree, ASU has an amazing set of programs that will let you work with our lab!